RCPlaneguy/MetaverseVR-CodeTest/README.md

 This repo contains my Asset Test for the position of Unity Developer at Metaverse VR.

-Standalone Windows build available [[here](https://github.com/RCPlaneguy/MetaverseVR-CodeTest/releases/latest)].
+Standalone Windows build available in the [[latest release](https://github.com/RCPlaneguy/MetaverseVR-CodeTest/releases/latest)].